Graham Taylor: Return to Watford (1996–2001)

-In February 1996 Elton John, who had recently bought Watford for a second time, appointed Taylor as General Manager at Vicarage Road.
+In February 1996, Elton John, who had recently bought Watford for a second time, appointed Taylor as General Manager at Vicarage Road.
 Just over a year later Taylor had appointed himself as the club's manager succeeding Kenny Jackett, who was relegated to a coaching capacity at the club.
 Taylor later stated that the role of General Manager had "bored me stiff".
 He won the Division Two championship at his first attempt in 1998.

 The following season Watford won the Division One Play-off Final, beating Bolton Wanderers 2–0 at Wembley, and with it promotion to the Premier League.
 Taylor missed two months of the season as in November 1998 he was taken to hospital with a life-threatening abscess that blocked his windpipe and almost killed him.

 Watford were relegated from the Premiership after one season.
 Despite starting the following season well – unbeaten through the first fifteen league games and heading the table – Watford slumped to finish 9th in Division One.
 At this point he decided to retire.
 During this final season Taylor had become only the third manager to manage 1,000 league games in England, after Brian Clough and Jim Smith.

 Return to Aston Villa (2002–2003)

 Taylor came out of retirement in February 2002 to return to his old job at Aston Villa, but retired for a second time after Villa finished the 2002–03 season in 16th place in the Premiership.
 He subsequently cited tensions in his relationship with the club's chairman Doug Ellis and argued for an overhaul of the club's upper management to allow the club to be more competitive.

+The author, Lee Child is a fan of Aston Villa Football Club; the naming of the fictional character, Graham Taylor, rescuer hero in the story's central mystery in the tenth book of the Jack Reacher series, The Hard Way (2006) is a reference to Taylor.